WASdev/sample.microservices.docs/updating_the_app.md

 ### Updating the application

 Once you've made some code changes, you'll want to redeploy the app.
-But `kubectl apply -f manifests` will say there's nothing to do unless the associated deployment yaml is modified.
+But `helm upgrade --install [name] chart/[name]` will say there's nothing to do unless the associated deployment yaml is modified.
 In a production setting this would occur by setting the specific version of the associated image.
 In our pipeline, we replace `imageName:latest` with `imageName:gitCommitId` to work around this.
 When testing locally you can add another label to spec.template.metadata.labels, or modify the value of an existing one.
 For example,

 ```
 spec: